Nick-Damico/Nick-Damico/README.md

 </p>

 <p>
-Wanting to further my knowledge and skill with backend programming, I made the decision to further my education at <strong>Flatiron Coding Bootcamp</strong>.
+Wanting to further my knowledge and skill with backend programming, I decided to continue my education at <strong>Flatiron Coding Bootcamp</strong>.
 There, I immersed myself in the coding program and graduated on March 14th, 2018.
 This experience deepened my understanding of software development and equipped me with skills to tackle real-world challenges.
 </p>

 <p>